Ahmed-Abdelgawad-Dev/evaluate-news-article/README.md

 * Fill the `.env` file with your API key like this:
     * MEANING_CLOUD_API_KEY= *****
+      * **Note** API key was left on the server terminal in purpose in case you want to try it rapidly.
     * API_URL=https://api.meaningcloud.com/sentiment-2.1

 ### Start The Project